 Does Milk Get Moldy And Is It Safe To Drink?

 Dairy products are prone to bacteria and mold growth, with milk being no exception.
 It’s incredibly frustrating to go to your refrigerator to take out the milk, only to find that it has gone off and become moldy.
+So, is the milk still safe to drink, or do you need to throw it away?

 In this article, we will cover all these questions and more, so, for all you need to know about mold on milk, keep reading!